tapoban123/My-Personal-Projects/README.md

 # My personal projects using Python Programming Language has been uploaded in this repository

-You may access any particular project directory or clone the entire respository
+You may access any particular project directory or clone the entire respository.

 ## Please ensure you do the following in order to avoid errors when running the folders -
-* **Please check and install the external modules that have been used in the project.**
+* **Please ensure that the required modules are installed in your selected Python environment.**
-* **Please make sure to save the other required materials for the particular project and save them appropriate directories**
+* **Please check that you have downloaded the assets folder and data folder provided with each of the projects.**